ShaynaSegal45/phonebook-api/README.md

 # Phone Book API

-A simple phone book Web Server API built with Go.
+A simple phone book Web Server API.

 ## Features
 - Add a contact
-- Get contacts with pagination
+- Get contact
-- Search for a contact
+- Search for contacts
 - Update a contact
 - Delete a contact